dustinpfister/game-framework-clucker/demos/chicken-cooker-sheets/README.md

 ### Setting current max active spawn value by CPM

-So yes I am uisng the CPM value as a way to set the current max active number of chickens
+So yes I am using the CPM value as a way to set the current max active number of chickens

 ```js
     // set current max active helper